oktaytuncay/Kubernetes/kubernetes.md

 **DuringScheduling :** is the state where a pod does not exist and is created for the first time.
 We have no doubt that when a pod is created, the affinity rules specified are considered to place the pod on the right node.

-What if the node with matching labels are not available?
+What if the node with matching labels is not available?
 For example, we forgot to label that node as Large.
-That is where the type if node affinity used comes into play.
+That is where the type of node affinity used, comes into play.

 | |DuringScheduling|
 |-|----------------|